communotey/Legal/User Agreement.md

 Communote is not currently directed at people under the age of 13, and Communote does not knowingly collect any personal information from such people.
 If you know that a user under the age of 13 is accessing Communote, please contact us at [support@communote.co](mailto:support@communote.co).
 If you are under the age of 13 and wish to submit something to Communote, you must give it to your parent(s) or legal guardian(s) to upload for you on their account.
 This is because we are not yet equipped to comply with international regulations, such as the Children's Online Privacy Protection Act.

-##10 DMCA

-###10.1 Copyright, the DMCA, and Takedowns

-**10.1.1** We will respond to legitimate requests under the Digital Millennium Copyright Act ("DMCA"), and we retain the right to remove user content on Communote that we deem to be infringing the copyright of others.
-If you become aware of user content on Communote that infringes your copyright rights, you may submit a properly formatted DMCA request (see 17 U.S.C. § 512) to Communote.

-**10.1.2** You are not permitted to copy the content and post it elsewhere online without the permission of the owner.
-We will file DMCA takedowns if you do so.
-Instead, link to the page or embed the file on your page.
-We will provide an embed link so you can do so.

-**10.1.3** Misrepresentations or infringement can result in liability for monetary damages.
-You may want to consult an attorney before taking any action pursuant to the DMCA.
-Any DMCA request should be sent to this contact information:

 Copyright Agent
 Communote, Inc.